covcom/205CDE/01 C9 IDE/README.md

 * Better access your code, virtually from everywhere.
 * Easier to share and collaborate.

-> As a programmer we don't normally share photos like most others do, we share codes instead.
-This is because [talk is cheap, show me the code](https://en.wikipedia.org/wiki/Linus_Torvalds).
+> As a programmer we don't normally share photos like most others do, we share code instead.
+This is because, as said by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), 'talk is cheap, show me the code'.

 But the drawback is obvious -- you need to be connected.
 So my advice is KEEP BACKING UP!